keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 that manages resources for Keptn project-related entities, i.e., project, stage, and service.
 This replaces the `configuration-service` that was used in Keptn releases before 0.16.x.
-It uses the Git-based [upstream repository](../../0.19.x/manage/git_upstream) which is mounted as a persistent volume to store the resources with version control, This service can upload the Git repository to any Git-based service such as GitLab, GitHub, and Bitbucket.
+It uses the Git-based [upstream repository](../../0.19.x/manage/git_upstream) to store the resources with version control.
+This service can upload the Git repository to any Git-based service such as GitLab, GitHub, and Bitbucket.

+The `resource-service` hosts this file in an `emptyDir` volume so that a new pod of the service always starts with an empty volume.
+Note that, in earlier releases, this file was mounted as a Persistent Volume Claim (PVC).

 ### shipyard-controller